Abstract:

 • Ethics, Science, and Technology: Integrating ethical considerations and appropriate tools (from cognitive frameworks to analytics) into how decisions are made and enacted

-In this session, attendees will explore how structured decision processes help teams navigate deep uncertainty, articulate trade-offs, and align on shared goals.
-This session will be interactive and include practical decision frameworks, live examples, and guided reflection to equip attendees with actionable tools they can use immediately.
-A short pre-event registration question will invite attendees to share a pressing decision challenge, anchoring the session in real-time practice.
+During the session, attendees explored how structured decision processes help teams navigate deep uncertainty, articulate trade-offs, and align on shared goals.
+The interactive session also included practical decision frameworks, live examples, and guided reflection to equip attendees with actionable tools they can use immediately.

-This webinar is intended for health care and community leaders, operational managers, program staff, and others committed to improving organizational decision-making, especially in environments marked by uncertainty, policy change, and complex trade-offs.
+The recording of this webinar will benefit health care and community leaders, operational managers, program staff, and others committed to improving organizational decision-making, especially in environments marked by uncertainty, policy change, and complex trade-offs.

-At the end of the workshop, attendees will:
+At the end of the workshop, attendees were able to:

 • Apply structured decision-making frameworks to make more effective decisions under stress and with limited information